-Sexual and Relationship Education (SRE) at Lea Forest Primary Academy aims to support children throughout their time at the academy to:
+Relationship and Sexual Education (SRE) at Lea Forest Primary Academy aims to support children throughout their time at the academy and beyond.

 Values and attitudes